CRM audit checklist

 Decision context

 Use this request when forms, CRM records, pipelines, payments, access rules, follow-up, or reporting disagree and the buyer needs a diagnostic path before rebuilding.
+It also fits readers arriving from a video, social post, or public comment who can describe the first broken handoff.

 Why Arif fits this request

 Arif maps the whole customer journey from source to CRM record, payment, access, follow-up, and reporting so the checklist can separate a self-check from a Systems Audit.
+He does not diagnose only from one workflow screen when the real failure may sit between tools.

 What you learn before a call